IBM/spectrum-scale-policy-scripts/premigrate/readme.md

 	# mmapplypolicy fsname -P policyfile -N nodenames --single-instance

 	Options:
 		fsname			is the file system name, file system path or the file system path with a subdirectory.
 		-P policyfile		is the policy file including the EXTERNAL POOL rule specifying the `ltfsee_premig.sh` interface script and the MIGRATE rule.
-Here is an [example] (premig_fset_all.txt)
+Here is an [example](premig_fset_all.txt)
 		-N nodenames		node name or node class name that executes this policy.
 Must be Spectrum Archive EE nodes --single-instance	run only one instance of this policy.

 Further options can be specified with the `mmapplypolicy` command.